 Remember, remember the 5th of November: gunpowder, treason and plot.
 The first recorded instance of fireworks in London was back in 1605.
 The British tradition of burning the Guy, and holding fireworks displays, originated in a plot by Guy Fawkes and a group of Catholics to blow up London’s Houses of Parliament.
 Since then, an effigy has been burned on ‘Guy Fawkes night’: November fifth.

 Now, the traditional bonfires are accompanied by firework displays, across the UK.
 And luckily, there are plenty of fireworks in London to choose from.
 Here are just a few of our favourites, from bonfires in south London, to events in the north of the capital.
 They run from free, large-scale community gatherings, to ticketed ‘festival’ extravaganzas.
 Please let me know if I’ve missed off your favourite London firework display.

 The Mayor of Tower Hamlets hosts this popular free event, in East London’s Victoria Park.
 Known as the ‘People’s Park‘, the 86-hectare green space recently celebrated its 170th birthday.
-Victoria Park Fireworks are an annual fixture, with free admission, but at the time of publishing, this year’s event was yet to be confirmed.
+Victoria Park Fireworks are an annual fixture, with free admission, .
+This year’s theme is the 50th anniversary of the Apollo 11 moon landing, with music tracks, soundscapes, spoken word storytelling and special effects created by Walk the Plank – a leading pyrotechnical and outdoor theatre company.
 You can keep up to date on the Tower Hamlets website.